tagdots-dev/upc-action-test/README.md

 * need write permissions to contents and pull-requests (`contents: write` and `pull-requests: write`)
 * update the configuration file - `.pre-commit-config.yaml` (`dry-run: false`)
 * open a pull request when updates become available (`open-pr: true`)
+* use pinned commit hash from the latest release for security reason ([release url](https://github.com/tagdots-dev/upc-action-test/releases))

 <br>